dinkarjuyal/dinkarjuyal.github.io/_posts/2024-01-03-Self-supervised-learning-for-vision.md

 ---
-title: "Observations on self-supervised Learning for vision"
+title: "Observations on self-supervised learning for vision"
 date: 2025-01-03
 ---